 “Click” beetles have have a spinelike structure on their undersides which can be snapped into a groove on the ventral side of the thorax.
 When flipped over or picked up, they perform this action to right themselves, and the two pieces snap together with a loud and surprising click!, which can startle predators into dropping them.
 Some click beetles also play dead to avoid predation.

 Alaus oculatus starts out as a fat, black, two-inch larva known as a wireworm.
-Most “wireworms” (the common name covers multiple species) are considered pests as they dine on vegetation, but the big-eyed click beetle larvae are voracious predators who actually eat other insect larvae.
+Most “wireworms” (the common name covers multiple species) are considered pests as they dine on vegetation, but the big-eyed click beetle larvae are voracious predators who actually eat other insect larvae, and are considered beneficial.